hms-dbmi/i2b2tmapp-quickstart/README.md

-# i2b2/tranSMART release-18.1 Quick-Start
+# i2b2/tranSMART release-18.1 Quick-Start ( Application Stack Only)

-_Database is pre-populated with the CDC NHANES public dataset (41,474 patients with 1,300 variables per patient)_

 ## Docker Host Hardware Requirements

 -   8GB RAM
--   128GB of free Hard Drive space
+-   64GB of free Hard Drive space
 -   [Docker for Mac](https://docs.docker.com/docker-for-mac) and [Docker for Windows](https://docs.docker.com/docker-for-windows/) are not supported unless you use docker-machine to create a VM that meets the requirements for RAM and Hard Drive space.

 ## Docker Network Requirements